Lamar Advertising (NASDAQ:LAMR) Releases Earnings Results, Misses Estimates By $0.67 EPS

-Lamar Advertising (NASDAQ:LAMR – Get Free Report) released its quarterly earnings data on Thursday.
+Lamar Advertising (NASDAQ:LAMR – Get Free Report) posted its quarterly earnings data on Thursday.
 The real estate investment trust reported $1.34 EPS for the quarter, missing analysts’ consensus estimates of $2.01 by ($0.67), Zacks reports.
-The business had revenue of $565.25 million for the quarter, compared to the consensus estimate of $564.96 million.
-Lamar Advertising had a return on equity of 41.86% and a net margin of 23.29%.
-Lamar Advertising’s revenue was up 4.5% on a year-over-year basis.
-During the same period in the previous year, the business posted $1.90 earnings per share.
+Lamar Advertising had a net margin of 23.29% and a return on equity of 41.86%.
+The company had revenue of $565.25 million for the quarter, compared to analyst estimates of $564.96 million.
+During the same period in the prior year, the company earned $1.90 EPS.
+The company’s revenue was up 4.5% compared to the same quarter last year.

 Lamar Advertising Stock Down 1.0 %